-- 4.1 Good IFC practice applies to all medical services that: - attract a Medicare rebate; and/or - are insured by the patient's private health insurer; or - are self-funded by the patient. - 4.2.
+- 4.1.
+Good IFC practice applies to all medical services that: - (a) attract a Medicare rebate, and/or - (b) are insured by the patient's private health insurer, or - (c) are self-funded by the patient. - 4.2.
 IFC applies whether or not a medical practitioner's fee is higher than, equal to, or less than the combined Medicare rebate and/or private health insurance benefit payable for the service. - 4.3.
 Ideally, IFC should occur prior to the procedure or treatment being performed so that the patient knows what their out of pocket costs may be. - 4.4.
 IFC should be provided to, and given by, patients in writing.
 It is also suitable to use communication technologies such as email, SMS and apps. - 4.5.
 IFC for privately insured in-hospital elective procedures or treatments should be common practice. - 4.6.
 For emergency procedures or treatments, it may not be possible to obtain IFC before the service is performed if the patient is unconscious or otherwise incapable of receiving or understanding the information.
-IFC may not be appropriate if it would delay and therefore compromise the patient's care.
+IFC may not be appropriate if it would delay and therefore compromise the patient's care. - 4.7.

-- 4.7.
-One in 38 patients can expect to have an emergency procedure or treatment, and where it may not be possible or appropriate to obtain IFC before the medical service is performed. - 4.8.
 In emergency situations where it is not possible to provide IFC before the service is provided, information about fees, costs, rebates and benefits should be provided to the patient as soon as possible after the service is provided.
-Similarly, where it is not possible to provide information directly to the patient, either before or after the emergency procedure or treatment, it may be appropriate to provide the information to a near relative or a person acting in the patient's interests. - 4.9.
+Similarly, where it is not possible to provide information directly to the patient, either before or after the emergency procedure or treatment, it may be appropriate to provide the information to a near relative or a person acting in the patient's interests.

+- 4.8.
 For out-of-hospital services such as consultations and diagnostic services the patient's first contact with the medical practitioner, or his or her representative, will be when making the appointment for the service.
 This means there may be limited opportunity for IFC to take place prior to the service being provided.
-However, there are a range of ways that information about fees and costs can be provided to patients, for example: - verbally when the appointment is made; - using communication technologies such as emails, SMS or apps; - by making a schedule of fees and associated Medicare rebates available at the practice, e.g. as a printed handout or in a public notice.
+However, there are a range of ways that information about fees and costs can be provided to patients, for example: - (a) verbally when the appointment is made - (b) using communication technologies such as emails, SMS or apps - (c) by making a schedule of fees and associated Medicare rebates available at the practice, e.g., as a printed handout or in a public notice.